akosednar/Pingfm-Widget/README.md

 As such, do not take this code with a grain of salt, and with the knowledge that it was written by a 14 year old at the time. :)

+For the most part, I have uploaded the raw code I created (unmodified since 2009).
+I may edit a few things later on, but for now it pretty much is the same as it has been.
+If something does not work though, it might be from one of the edits I actually did :)

 Contents
 ---------